 A day at the dazzling Keukenhof Garden is the highlight of a Dutch waterways cruise – and in springtime the tulip fields all across the Netherlands will be at their most glorious.

 Set sail on a wonderful river cruise through the Belgian and Dutch waterways.
 Find out more here

 A voyage along Russia’s waterways combines overnights in both St Petersburg and Moscow with a chance to see the much slower pace of rural life along the rivers, and to delve into the country’s history.

-Journey from historic Moscow to majestic St Petersburg on a 10-night Russian river cruise Find out more here.
+Journey through historic Moscow and majestic St Petersburg on Russian river cruise.
+Find out more here

 ...and for further afield...

 A Mekong cruise is the perfect introduction to southeast Asia.